troydaniels/troydaniels.github.io/_posts/2017-10-10-learn-you-a-haskell-for-great-good-p2.markdown

 myLast (x:xs) = myLast xs
 {% endhighlight %}

+Apart from what feels like slightly awkward syntax, this and the next few answers are pretty trivial.
+The LHS of the equality behaves a bit like a switch, and taking this example, we simply recurse on the tail of the list until we reach the last element.

 2: Find the last but one element of a list.
 {% highlight hs startinline=true %}
 myButLast :: [a] -> a